brentonjackson/reddit-chat-saver/README.md

 **Follow these instructions to create the buttons:**

 1. Make sure your bookmarks bar is shown.
 This is where the buttons will go.
 2. Navigate to the `scrollToTop.js` file on this page.
 You may have to select 'View Code' to see it.
-2. Open the file.
+2. Open the file in a new window.
 Copy the entire file.
 3. Create a bookmark.
 It can be of any page
    1. In the bookmark's **_Name_** field, enter 'RedditScroll'
    2. In the bookmark's **_URL_** field, paste the contents of the file you copied.